 10. Sparkling Jello Push-Up-Pops

 These sparkling Jell-O push-up pops are a fun, kid-friendly spin on classic champagne Jell-O shots.
 You can make grown-up versions by using unflavored gelatin as well as your favorite sparkling adult beverage, and juice for the kids.
-The candied fruit looks so elegant on these, and is super easy to put together.
+The candied fruit looks so elegant on these and is super easy to put together.
 Just roll your fruit in simple syrup, and roll in coarse sugar.
 I love that you can flavor your push-up pops in so many ways!

 Who says grown-ups get all of the fun during New Year’s Celebrations?
-These party drinks are perfect for kids to enjoy and so much fun to make.
+These party drinks are perfect for kids to enjoy and are so much fun to make.
 From glow-in-the-dark to color-changing, there is something themed for every celebration and taste you might have in mind!

 This is such a cute idea!
 Each kid gets their own toasting glass, and once the countdown starts they can add their vinegar to fizz everything up when the clock strikes midnight.
 You can add any coloring you’d like, and your kids will be so excited!
 Each hour, you can fizz a different glass to keep your kids entertained until the grand finale.

 These ball drop cupcakes are best made with some help from little hands.
 We like to pre-make the cupcakes and have them iced and ready to go, along with all of the materials to make the ball drop piece.
 On New Year’s Eve, have your kids help with the dipping, sticking, decorating, and of course: eating!

-14. Edible Horns
+14. Edible Party Horns

 These edible horns are made with bright sprinkles and store-bought ice cream cones.
-They look just like real horns, but are completely edible.
+They look just like real horns but are completely edible.
 You just dip them in white chocolate and roll them in different colored edible sanding sugars, then let them dry.

 Add some fondant on the tip to create the mouthpiece and you’re set!